113ll3/Ibmclouddocscli/reference/ibmcloud/cli_virtual_server.md

 <dt>--owner</dt>
 <dd>Filter by owner of the dedicated host.</dd>
 <dt>--order</dt>
-<dd>Filter by ID of the order which purchased this dedicated host.</dd>
+<dd>Filter by ID of the order that purchased this dedicated host.</dd>
 </dl>

 ## ibmcloud sl vs list